SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ![](assets/chapter-2-1-images/06.New-project-03.png)

-Give an appropriate name for the project, for example "SimpleCalculations" and also where to be stored our project, after that we click [**Finish**]:
+Give an appropriate name for the project, for example "SimpleCalculations" and also where to be stored our project, and after that we click [**Finish**]:

 ![](assets/chapter-2-1-images/06.New-project-04.png)